-There is a story my mom is fond of telling that involves one of my geography school teacher telling her I had a talent with words.
+There is a story my mom is fond of telling that involves my geography teacher in junior high telling her I had a talent with words.
 The earliest memory I have of writing is trying to create a make-your-own-adventure book while in primary school.
 I must have been seven or eight.
 I had a notebook filled with maps and paragraphs and ideas for a fantastical adventure full of monsters, castles, and mountains.
 And then I grew up, music became a bigger interest, as did basketball and the English language.
 I needed a way out of Nice.
 It’s a nice place to grow up but it wasn’t as exciting as the rest of the world seemed to be.

 Turns out teaching English in Japan wasn’t all it was cracked up to be, but my trainer was right and the kids were definitely the best part of it.
 The 18 months I spent living in Tokyo changed my life.
 It refocused my love of music and writing and strengthened a lifelong love of Japanese, and Asian, culture.
 I left Tokyo just as the 2008 economic crash was happening.
 I travelled around South East Asia and North America before landing in Milan for six months.
 I was that 29 year old guy who crashes at his mom’s place while trying to figure out his life.

-Milan wasn’t the one though.
+Milan wasn’t the one.
 It reminded me too much of things I had left behind or was trying to leave behind.
 One good thing did come out of my time in Italy though: during regular visits to friends in Bologna I co-founded Original Cultures, a crazy idea about connecting cultures through art that turned into something real and beautiful.

 I returned to Japan in 2011 for three months.
 I was excited, it had been three years.
 Ten hours after I landed the Great Tohoku Earthquake hit.
-Transfixed by the human tragedy unfolding around us, some friends and I produced the first music compilation from within Japan to raise funds for the victims, totalling over $30,000 in two years.
+Transfixed by the human tragedy unfolding around us, some friends and I produced the first music compilation from within Japan to raise funds for the victims, totaling over $30,000 in two years.
 I also had a short story published in a book collecting stories about the earthquake.
 I travelled up and down the country, and returned in 2013 for another three months and more travels.
 Once again Japan changed my life.